Background pattern

 • Pneumonia, with symptoms such as fever, cough, and difficulty breathing

-• Macular edema (inflammation in the central vision area of the retina in the back of the eye) with symptoms such as shadows or a blind spot in the center of vision, blurred vision, problems seeing colors or details.
+• Macular edema (inflammation in the central vision area of the retina in the eye) with symptoms such as shadows or a blind spot in the center of vision, blurred vision, problems seeing colors or details.

-• Decreased platelet count, which increases the risk of bleeding or bruising
+• Decreased number of platelets, which increases the risk of bleeding or bruising

 • Malignant melanoma (a type of skin cancer that usually develops from an unusual mole).
-Possible signs of melanoma include moles that over time can change in size, shape, thickness, or color, or the formation of new moles.
+Possible signs of melanoma include moles that change in size, shape, thickness, or color over time, or the formation of new moles.
 Moles can itch, bleed, or ulcerate.

-• Seizures, attacks (more common in children and adolescents than in adults).
+• Seizures, attacks (more frequent in children and adolescents than in adults).

 Rare(may affect up to 1 in 1,000 people)

-• A disease called reversible posterior leukoencephalopathy syndrome (RPLS).
-Symptoms may include sudden onset of intense headache, confusion, seizures, and/or visual disturbances.
+• A disease called posterior reversible encephalopathy syndrome (PRES).
+Symptoms may include sudden severe headache, confusion, seizures, and/or visual disturbances.

 • Lymphoma (a type of cancer that affects the lymphatic system)

-• Squamous cell carcinoma: a type of skin cancer that can present as a red, firm nodule, a crusty sore, or a new sore in an existing scar.
+• Squamous cell carcinoma: a type of skin cancer that can appear as a firm red nodule, an ulcer with a crust, or a new ulcer in an existing scar.

 • Tumor related to human herpesvirus 8 infection (Kaposi's sarcoma)

-• Allergic reactions, including symptoms such as rash or urticaria with itching, swelling of lips, tongue, or face, which is more likely to appear on the day the treatment with this medicine starts
+• Allergic reactions, including symptoms such as rash or hives with itching, swelling of lips, tongue, or face, which is more likely to occur on the day you start treatment with this medication

-• Signs of liver disease (including liver failure), such as yellowing of the skin or white part of the eyes (jaundice), nausea or vomiting, pain in the right side of the stomach (abdomen), dark urine (brown), less appetite than usual, fatigue, and abnormal liver function test results.
-In a small number of cases, liver failure could lead to liver transplant.
+• Signs of liver disease (including liver failure), such as yellowing of the skin or the white part of the eyes (jaundice), nausea or vomiting, pain in the right side of the abdominal area, dark urine (brown color), decreased appetite, fatigue, and abnormal liver function test results.
+In a small number of cases, liver failure could lead to a liver transplant.

 • Risk of a rare brain infection called progressive multifocal leukoencephalopathy (PML).
-Symptoms of PML may be similar to those of EM.
-Other symptoms may also appear that you may not notice yourself, such as changes in mood or behavior, memory loss, difficulty speaking and communicating, which your doctor may need to investigate further to rule out PML.
-Therefore, if you think your EM is getting worse or if you or those around you notice any new or unusual symptoms, it is very important to talk to your doctor as soon as possible.
+The symptoms of PML may be similar to those of an MS relapse.
+You may also experience symptoms that you may not notice yourself, such as mood or behavior changes, memory loss, speech or communication difficulties, which your doctor may need to investigate further to rule out PML.
+Therefore, if you think your MS is getting worse or if you or those close to you notice any new or unusual symptoms, it is very important that you talk to your doctor as soon as possible.

 • Cryptococcal infections (a type of fungal infection), including cryptococcal meningitis with symptoms such as headache accompanied by neck stiffness, sensitivity to light, nausea, and/or confusion.

 • Merkel cell carcinoma (a type of skin cancer).
-Possible signs of Merkel cell carcinoma include painless, flesh-colored or red-blue nodules, usually on the face, head, or neck.
-Merkel cell carcinoma can also present as a firm, painless nodule or mass.
-Prolonged sun exposure and a weakened immune system may affect the risk of developing Merkel cell carcinoma.
+Possible signs of Merkel cell carcinoma include painless nodules of flesh-colored or blue-red color, usually on the face, head, or neck.
+Merkel cell carcinoma can also appear as a firm, painless nodule or mass.
+Prolonged sun exposure and a weakened immune system can affect the risk of developing Merkel cell carcinoma.

-• After stopping treatment with this medicine, the symptoms of EM may reappear and may be worse than before or during treatment.
+• After stopping treatment with this medication, MS symptoms may recur and may be worse than they were before or during treatment.

 • Autoimmune form of anemia (decrease in the number of red blood cells) in which red blood cells are destroyed (autoimmune hemolytic anemia).